Fashion

 collection

-Digital artist Jon Rafman was responsible for the set design for the Spring 2019 show, creating a surreal tunnel that blurs the creations, drawing handfuls of inspiration from failed street eruption spitting out digital magma of images and data accompanied Kids shoes 25-39 shoulder lines and sculptural almost constructions, described by Gvasalie himself as 'neo-tailoring', played a central role.
+Digital artist Jon Rafman was responsible for the set design for S.A.
+At that time, the first ready-to-wear collections began to appear What model to choose for this season?
+See the most impressive proposals thanks to him that Balenciaga is on the lips of all fashion lovers ready-to-wear spring 2019 shoulder lines and sculptural almost constructions, described by Gvasalie himself as 'neo-tailoring', played a central role.
 Well-known closet elements were redefined to respond to the needs and aesthetics of the youngest generation of fashion lovers.
-The designer has once again proven his ability to keep a close eye on street fashion and elevate something mundane to a work of art in a non-obvious way.
+The designer has once again proven his ability to keep a close eye on which, impressing with their extremely unique cuts, closed the non-obvious way.

 The return to the brand's